palanca1818/marc/Problems-checklist.md

 ## Quick check

-1. Open demo page from fontello archive, and check if it's ok.
-Then try to understand, what is different on your site.
+1. Open demo page from fontello archive and check if it's ok.
+Then try to understand what is different on your site.
-2. Check, that files are uploaded right (no problems with encoding and so on)
+2. Check that files are uploaded right (no problems with encoding and so on)
 3. In browser dev tools
   - check that no error message in console
   - on network tab